-When threatened, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing faster heart rate, restricting digestion, and heightening attention.
+When there is perceived threat, the sympathetic nervous system can mobilize the fight-or-flight behavior by inducing faster heart rate, restricting digestion, and heightening attention.

 Parasympatheic nervous system

 When a life-threatening situation arises, the parasympathetic nervous system can shut down the autonomic function, resulting in immobilization defense behaviors.
-They appear frozen and pretend to be dead.
+The individual then appears frozen and pretends to be dead.

 This system is associated with connection, calmness, safety, and a focus on the present moment.
-A neuroception of safety must exist before social engagement circuits can be activated.
+A neuroception of safety must be present before social engagement strategies and the corresponding circuits can be activated.

 Neuroception determines whether a situation or person is safe, and when it does, the neural circuit actively inhibits the areas of the brain that execute the defensive strategies of fight, flight, and freeze, allowing social interactions to occur.

 When a child’s nervous system detects cues of safety, their brain’s active inhibition of the defense strategies can allow for social engagement.
-They are calm, confident, and social.
+The child is calm, confident, and social.
 They are playful, agreeable, open to hugging, and playing nice.

-Neuroception is a reflexive mechanism that can instantly change one physiological state to another.
+Neuroception is a reflexive mechanism that can instantly change from one physiological state to another.

-When situations appear risky, brain circuits regulating defense strategies are activated.
-Then even social approaches are met with aggressive behavior or withdrawal instinctively3.
+When situations appear risky, the specific areas of the brain regulating defense strategies are activated.
+Then even neutral or social behavior is met with aggression or withdrawal instinctively3.

 Biological movements including voices, faces, eye contact, gestures, and hand movements are likely to contribute to the subconscious detection of threat.